-Like the first-down line, football fans?
-You owe a tip of your cap to an unlikely source: hockey.
-According to Allen St. John’s 2009 book The Billion Dollar Game, the first-down line actually emerged from the ashes of one of sports broadcasting’s bigger debacles: the FoxTrax system for hockey, which was designed by a company called Sportvision.
+According to Allen St. John’s 2009 book The Billion Dollar Game: Behind the Scenes of the Greatest Day in American Sport - Super Bowl Sunday, the first-down line actually emerged from the ashes of one of sports broadcasting’s bigger debacles: the FoxTrax system for hockey, which was designed by a company called Sportvision.
 FoxTrax—which hockey fans no doubt remember as the much-maligned “technopuck” that debuted in 1996—employed a system of cameras and sensors around a hockey rink to place a little blue halo around the puck.

-It takes lots of computers, sensors, and smart technicians.
-Long before the game starts, technicians make a digital 3-D model of the field, including all of the yard lines.
+It takes lots of computers, sensors, and smart technicians to make this little yellow line happen.
+Long before the game begins, technicians make a digital 3D model of the field, including all of the yard lines.
 While a football field may look flat to the naked eye, it’s actually subtly curved with a crown in the middle to help rainwater flow away.
-Each field has its own unique contours, so before the season begins, broadcasters need to get a 3-D model of each stadium’s field.
+Each field has its own unique contours, so before the season begins, broadcasters need to get a 3D model of each stadium’s field.

 After they get their hands on all of this information, the folks in the graphics truck know where to put the first-down line, but that’s only part of the task.
-When you watch games you’ll notice that the first-down line appears to actually be painted on the field; if a player or official crosses the line, he doesn’t turn yellow.
+When you watch a football game on television, you’ll notice that the first-down line appears to actually be painted on the field; if a player or official crosses the line, he doesn’t turn yellow.
 Instead, it looks like the player’s cleat is positioned on top of an actual painted line.
 This effect is fairly straightforward, but it’s difficult to achieve.

 To integrate the line onto the field of play, the technicians and their computers put together two separate color palettes before each game.
 One palette contains the colors—usually greens and browns—that naturally occur on the field’s turf.
 These colors will automatically be converted into yellow when the line is drawn on to the field.